You’re halfway through with your project but something’s off.

 To keep your clients involved in the project development process, actively communicate with them.
-Send regular project updates and exchange honest feedback at every project stage.
+Send regular project updates like the project timeline and allow them to add tasks on their own, something that we tackle in Paymo through our integration with Jotform.
 This will keep them accountable and encourage them to offer guidance throughout the project’s progress.
 Communication is a two-way street afterall.

 Make sure you’re talking to the right people.
 Your contact should be authorized to supervise the project’s evolution and have a say in approving milestones.
 Clarify these roles from the beginning, preferably through a written form (project charter) so you’ve got a paper trail of conversations left as proof.

 These are just four of the main causes for project failure.
 After going through them, find out if there’s any other hidden factor derailing your project.
 Like inadequate team training, setting unrealistic schedules, low morale, too many meetings killing productivity, or the dreaded scope creep, to name a few.